Samuraikurisu/SchoolWork/README.md

 SchoolWork
 ==========

-Code and Projects that were developed during my time at IUPUI.
+Code and Projects that were developed during my time at school.